Lack of motivation simply means you don’t feel like doing the thing you need to do to achieve your goals.

 When we talk about “not being motivated” to do something, we’re talking about how you FEEL.

-And simply put: when you lack motivation, you feel a little stuck, lacking a good reason to do something.
+And simply put: when you are struggling with motivation, you feel a little stuck, lacking a good reason to do something.

 Since all humans have wide ranges of emotions, I want to point out here that to even highly successful people, motivation isn’t a state of being 100% of the time.